PaulRyu/COMP-4320/README.md

 >> iv.
 Display the GID of the master, its own ring ID, and the IP address (in dotted decimal format) of its next slave.

+>>v.
+(Lab 3 only), repeatedly prompt the user for a ring ID RID and a message m.

+>>vi.
+(Lab 3 only), send the message m to the trusted node with ring ID RID following the protocol described below.
+>>> 1. (Lab 3 only), display any message received in a packet that contains ring ID myRID.
+>>> 2. (Lab 3 only), forward any message destined to a node that has a ring ID different from myRID.
+Forward only message with a TTL (time to live) higher than 1.

 > b) ___Master Node Operations___ \
 Write a Master (Master.java).
 The Master must
 >>i. accept a command line of the form: Master MasterPort# where